misskanagi/Roo-Code/README.md

 The best part is that Roo can help you create these new modes!
 Just type "Create a new mode for <X>" in the chat to get started, and go into the Prompts tab or (carefully) edit the JSON representation to customize the prompt and allowed tools to your liking.

-We can't wait to hear more about what you build and how we can continue to evolve the Roo Code platform to support you.
+We can't wait to hear more about what you build and how we can continue to evolve the Roo Code Paper platform to support you.
 Please join us in our new https://www.reddit.com/r/RooCode subreddit to share your custom modes and be part of our next chapter. 🚀

 ## New in 3.1: Chat Mode Prompt Customization & Prompt Enhancements